dpwickland/GB-eaSy/README.md

 The variables in the parameter file are set by default to work with this tutorial and the sample data.
 For this tutorial, the variable *GBSX* points to the GBSX_DW.jar script, which we modified from the original GBSX.jar to include the HindIII cut site, which was not supported initially.
 Because the sample dataset in this tutorial uses the HindIII enzyme, this modified version of the GBSX script is required here.

 **Step 6: Run GB-eaSy**
-To speed up the workflow on a system with multiple cores, modify the NUM_CORES variable in the GB-eaSy_parameters.txt file.

 ```
 sh ./GB-eaSy.sh